globerhofer/HIPAA-policies/source/sections/21-3rd_party_policy.md

 7. Third parties are unable to make changes to any Datica infrastructure without explicit permission from Datica.
 Additionally, no Datica Customers or Partners have access outside of their own environment, meaning they cannot access, modify, or delete anything related to other 3rd parties.
 8. Whenever outsourced development is utilized by Datica, all changes to production systems will be approved and implemented by Datica workforce members only.
 All outsourced development requires a formal contract with Datica.
 9. Datica maintains and annually reviews a list all current Partners and Subcontractors.
-10. Datica assesses security requirements and compliance considerations with all Partners and Subcontracts.
-This includes annual assessment of SOC2 Reports for all Catalytze infrastructure partners.
+10. Datica assesses security requirements and compliance considerations with all Partners and Subcontractors.
+This includes annual assessment of SOC2 Reports for all Datica infrastructure partners.
     * Datica leverages recurring calendar invites to assure reviews of SLAs with all 3rd parties are performed annually.
 These are performed by the Datica Security Officer and Privacy Officer.
 Google Forms are used to track such reviews.
 The process for reviewing SLAs is outlined below:
-      1. The Security Officer initiates the SLA review by creating an issue in the Compliance Review Actvivity Project in Jira.
+      1. The Security Officer initiates the SLA review by creating an issue in the JIRA Compliance Review Activity (CRA) Project.
       2. The Security Officer, or a Privacy Officer, is assigned to review the SLA and performance of 3rd parties.
       3. SLA performance is documented in the Issue.
       4. Once the review is completed and documented, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
 11. Regular review is conducted as required by SLAs to assure security and compliance.
 These reviews include reports, audit trails, security events, operational issues, failures and disruptions, and identified issues are investigated and resolved in a reasonable and timely manner.
 13. Any changes to Partner and Subcontractor services and systems are reviewed before implementation.
 14. For all partners, Datica reviews activity annually to assure partners are in line with SLAs in contracts with Datica.
-15. SLA review is monitored on a quarterly basis using Jira reporting to assess compliance with above policy.
+15. SLA review is monitored on a quarterly basis using JIRA reporting to assess compliance with above policy.